Masngo/Maize-Yield-Prediction-Using-Machine-Learning/README.md

   - Average temperature
   - Fertilizer usage
   - Soil pH level
   - Farming Districts in Zimbabwe
+  - Pesticide
   - Maize yield (target variable)

 ⚙️ How to Use